Pet Passport Turks & Caicos

 There are no quarantine facilities in Turks and Caicos.
 Pets that do not clear inspection will be held for no more than 48 hours pending deportation or will be euthanized.

-Your pet must be spayed or neutered to enter the country unless you are a registered breeder.
+Your dog must be spayed or neutered to enter the country unless you are a registered breeder.

-Breed Restrictions: You may NOT bring certain breeds into the country which are considerd dangerous: Akita, Any breed of Bulldog, any breed of Mastiff, any pit bull including the American Staffordshire Terrier, the Pit Bull Terrier, the Staffordshire Bull Terrier or a mixed-breed dog which has any pit bull lineage, Bandog, Beauceron, Canary dog, Presa Canario, Doberman Pinscher, Dogo Argentino, Fila Brazilliero, Japanese Tosa, Jindo, Kuvasz, Rhodesian Ridgeback, Roman Fighting Dog, Rottweiler, South African Boerboel, or any dog which appears to have been bred for fighting, and all non-domestic canine species and hybrids of such.
+Breed Restrictions: the following dog breeds are banned from entry to the Turks and Caicos: Akita, Any breed of Bulldog, Any breed of Mastiff, Any Pit Bull including the American Staffordshire Terrier, The Staffordshire Bull Terrier and a mixed-breed dog which has any Pit Bull lineage, Bandog, Beauceron, Canary dog or Presa Canario, Doberman Pinscher, Dogo Argentino, Fila Brazilliero, Japanese Tosa, Jondo, Kuvasz, Rhodesian Ridgeback, Roman Fighting Dog, Rottweiler, South African Boerboel and any dog which appears to have been bred for fighting, and all non-domestic canine species and hybrids of such.

 Whenever you travel to a foreign country like the Turks and Caicos, it is always advisable to carry some form of identification indicating ownership of the pet.